BeZiowy/IOSK.github.io/index.md

-Hello im ossek and my webiste is IOSK
+Hello im oossek and my webiste is IOSK
 At the bottom you have all the media I'm on
 .
 Discord :<https://discord.gg/JSAa6rP6yz>